King Meets Heads Of Organisations Involved In Humanitarian Response In Gaza

-King Abdullah II on Sunday met with heads and representatives of a number of NGOs involved in the humanitarian response in Gaza.
+AMMAN - his majesty King Abdullah on Sunday met with heads and representatives of a number of NGOs involved in the humanitarian response in Gaza.

-During the meeting, held in New York and organised by the American Near East Refugee Aid (ANERA), His Majesty called for more efforts to urge the international community to push for removing all obstacles preventing the free flow of aid into Gaza.
+During the meeting, held in New York and organised by the American Near East Refugee Aid (ANERA), His Majesty called for more efforts to urge the international community to push for removing all obstacles preventing the free flow of aid into Gaza,according to a Royal Court statement.

 The King reiterated the need for an immediate and permanent ceasefire in Gaza, and the protection of relief workers.